tplatt37/super-vpc/tgw/README.md

 You can use this TGW to peer together multiple VPCs and you can peer this TGW to another TGW in another region.

+To be clear - this creates a FULLY MESHED network.
+You can also do network isolation with TGW, but that is NOT what this demonstration does.

 # Pre-Requisites

 This script helps setup two peered TGWs for trainer demonstration purposes.